christiangustavsson/llm-course/README.md

-# llm-course
-Ph.D.
-Course: Understanding and Building LLMs
+# Understanding and Building LLMs